cocos/cocos-docs/en/publish/publish-alipay-mini-games.md

     ![](./publish-alipay-mini-games/build.png)

-3. Use Alipay Mini Program Studio to open **alipay** directory, then you can open alipay mini game project, preview and debug game content.
+3. Use **Alipay Mini Program Studio** to open **alipay** directory.
+Next, you can open alipay mini game project to preview and debug game content.

     ![](./publish-alipay-mini-games/preview.png)

 ## Resource Management for Alipay Mini Game Environment

-Alipay Mini Game is similar to WeChat Mini Game.
-There are restrictions on the package.
-More than **4MB** of extra resources must be downloaded through the network request.
+**Alipay Mini Game** is similar to **WeChat Mini Game**.
+There are restrictions on the package size.
+Resources more than **4MB** must be downloaded via a network request.

-We recommend that you only save the script files in the mini game packages, and other resources are uploaded to the remote server, and downloaded from the remote server as needed.
-And the download, cache and version management of remote resources, Cocos Creator has already done it for you.
-The specific implementation logic is similar to the WeChat mini game, please refer to [Resource Management for WeChat Mini Game Environment](./publish-wechatgame.md#resource-management-for-wechat-mini-game-environment) for details.
+It is recommended to only save script files in the mini-game packages, while other resources are uploaded to the remote server, and downloaded from the remote server as needed.
+The download, cache, and version management of remote resources, Cocos Creator has already done it for you.
+The specific implementation logic is similar to the WeChat Mini Game.
+Please refer to [Resource Management for WeChat Mini Game Environment](./publish-wechatgame.md#resource-management-for-wechat-mini-game-environment) documentation for details.

-Specifically, developers need to do:
+Specifically, developers need to:

 1. When building, check the **md5Cache** function in the **Build** panel.
-2. Set **Remote URL** in the **Build** panel.
+2. Set the **Remote URL** in the **Build** panel.
 And then click build.
 3. When the build is complete, upload the **res** folder in the mini-game publish package to the server.
 4. Delete the **res** folder under the local publish package directory.